tilt-dev/tilt.build/docs/resource_dependencies.md

 * For local resources: the command has succeeded at least once

 Some other use cases:
-* Define your resource deps such that teammates who work on different subsets of services can simply `tilt up svc1 svc2` to get the services they are working on, and any dependencies they need to work on those services, without having to explicitly list them all.
+* Define your resource deps such that it's easy to bring up only the services you need for what you're currently working on. e.g., `tilt up frontend` starts not just `frontend`, but also the database and the assets server.
 * Create a `local_resource` to generate language bindings from protobuf schemas, and make the services that use those language bindings depend on that `local resource`.